-1. Create a Reasonable Starting Price
+1. Create A Reasonable Starting Price

 2. Offer Uniquely Attractive Options

-3. Make Easy and Flexible Processes
+3. Make Your Processes Easy & Flexible

-4. Build Touch-Points
+4. Build Touchpoints

-For you to make the type of income you need, and to provide your client with the products and services they want, you will need to offer them more items at a later date.
-This requires more touchpoints with the client.
+When a package is booked, every single step is outlined - what events you have to photograph (engagement session, wedding, etc.), and what products you have to fulfill (engagement prints, wedding album, etc.).
+However, with a la carte, often the only thing that is booked upfront is the basic coverage.
+For you to keep your profits high and at the same time provide your client with the products and services they want, you will need to offer them more items at a later date.
+This would require more touchpoints with the client.
 Do not expect them to just come back and purchase from you on their own accord.
 Yes, if they happen to, that is wonderful.
-But, you will need to schedule built-in touch-points throughout the lifecycle of your client.
-You can schedule one before the event and one right after so you can maximize your opportunity.
+But, you will need to schedule built-in touchpoints throughout the lifecycle of your client.
+You can schedule one before the event and one right after so that you can maximize your income opportunity.

-How do you know if you should use A La Carte pricing in your business?
+How do you know if you should use a la carte pricing in your business?
 Here are a few things to consider:

 - You have non-referral-based clients: Clients who come from non-referral sources do not come in with as much trust in you as a client coming from a referral source.
-Because of this, having an A La Carte system allows them to book a minimal amount upfront, and not have to commit to anymore until they gain further trust in you.
+Because of this, having an a la carte system allows them to book a minimal amount upfront, and not have to commit to anymore until they gain further trust in you.
 This will make them feel more comfortable, and could likely increase your booking percentage with this type of client.